cdlavila/virtual-bank/README.md

 5. Run `python3 manage.py migrate zero` to revert all migrations
 6. Run `python3 manage.py migrate <app_name> <migration_name>` to revert a specific migration of an app
 7. Run `python3 manage.py migrate <migration_name>` to revert a specific migration

+## Django users
+1. Run `python3 manage.py createsuperuser` to create a new superuser

 ## Linter
 1. Run `pylint filename.py` to run the linter on a specific file